South Crofty: 20th century

 In October 1985, the price of tin dropped dramatically on the world markets following the collapse of the International Tin Agreement.
 Carnon rationalised the operations, involving closure of the Pendarves mine which had supplied ore to the South Crofty mill.
 With a diminishing ore supply, this mill was progressively shut and by 1988 all South Crofty ore was trucked for processing at Wheal Jane.

 As well as a reduction in manpower, the mines were rationalised and a programme of modernisation, started by RTZ before the price crash, was stepped up.
 This was made possible by the co-operation and financial support of the Department of Trade and Industry (DTI) in the form of loans for the capital improvement.
 The majority of this capital was put into the South Crofty mine.
 In addition, RTZ also provided a loan to fund the operating losses.

 Carnon became privately owned in June 1988 when the business and assets of the group were purchased from RTZ through a management buy-out.
-A trust was established for the benefit of the employees who received twenty percent of the equity.
+A trust was established for the benefit of the employees who received twenty per cent of the equity.
 Carnon Holdings Limited, was incorporated at this time.

 In February 1991 the DTI stopped support of capital projects.
 The company substantially reduced labour costs which coupled with a small rise in the tin price allowed the mine to continue operating at a small loss.
 The losses were funded through the sale of surplus land and redundant assets.
 The mine produced about 1,900 tons of black tin in 1993 which was shipped to a smelter in Malaysia.
 In 1994 South Crofty was purchased by Crew Natural Resources of Canada; at this time the mines' identified and inferred reserves were expected to allow it to continue working for at least ten years.
 The New Roskear shaft took over from the Robinson Shaft as the secondary access shaft of access.